 I’m often asked, do you think it happened for a reason?
 Reflecting back, perhaps I was doing too much, perhaps it was a lesson to sit in life’s queue and pause or perhaps it was just was one of those things.
 But what I do know, deep within is that these experiences have fundamentally altered my life.
 I had a choice, like each of us.
 I could either choose to show up, to adapt, evolve and learn how to live again, or give up and wish for the past.

 But how do you ride adversity through the storms and keep evolving?
 I want to share just a few thoughts and strategies which helped me and may help you during these times.
-Knowing whilst ‘anything’ is not always possible, ‘something’ always is, if we give ourselves permission to try.
+While knowing ‘anything is possible’ is not always true, ‘something’ always is possible, if we give ourselves permission to try.

 Once I had healed some of my fears and doubts, I then had to work out who I wanted to become.
 I knew who I was before, but with everything taken from me, who was you now?
 I drew a big mind map, and in the middle wrote, Who Do I Want To Become?

 From this I wrote about myself, as a friend, partner, daughter, coach, godmother, and about what I wanted from other aspects of my life; my business, travel, charity, fitness, growth and more.
 Exploring my values, beliefs, capabilities and behaviour, based around Maslow’s Hierarchy of Needs and a technique called mBraining linking the intelligence centres of the head, heart and gut.